dreger/thelivingwell.co/_posts/eat/2016-03-31-travel-well.md

 Without this super rad set up, there are still options for staying fit on the road.
 Many gyms have a low drop-in rate for classes.
 It costs like $5 and you feel like a travel-genius afterward.
 Or, find out where co-workers go.
 Usually they can bring a guest to the gym for free or a one-time rate.

 If for whatever reason I can’t find time in my day to make it to the gym, I make sure to walk at every opportunity.
 I park far away in the parking garage, take the stairs, and go the long way to the restroom.
 Little choices can have big impact.

-As far as food goes, I’ve got my system down pretty well.
+As far as food goes, I know what I like.
 We have a super-cute cold pressed juice store one block away and I usually grab a kale-apple-lemon for when I need a mid-afternoon pick me up.
 The restaurant on the first floor of our building has a beet veggie burger I could eat every day.
 Admittedly, sometimes I do.
 When I find something I like, I’m not ashamed to eat it like it’s going out of style.

-But sometimes, the system fails.
+But sometimes, things change.
 Co-workers might want to go out for lunch (socializing?
 Ugh.) or we have meetings over lunch that get catered in and my veggie burger chow fest gets the kibosh.
 Whatever.
 It’s fine.
 I’m flexible, yeah?
 My rules for unexpected meal changes are– stay away from anything I wouldn’t normally choose.
 Beer-cheese fries sound ah-mazing, but my GI-tract will disagree later.

 Did I mention to hydrate?
 Yeah.
 I water myself, all.day.long.
 Gives me energy, keeps me feeling fuller longer.
 Wherever I go, my water bottle goes too.